HL7/US-Core/input/includes/missing-status.md

 **Response:**

-Instead of returning a search Bundle resource containing all the Encounter for the patient, the server return a `400 Not Found` and an OperationOutcome detailing that a status parameter is required for this search.
+Instead of returning a search Bundle resource containing all the Encounter for the patient, the Server return a `400 Not Found` and an OperationOutcome detailing that a status parameter is required for this search.

     HTTP/1.1 400 Not Found
     [other headers]